top of page

 By Denis Elvis.

-We are all farmiliar with Jerusha Kanyua's legacy either during our orientation, from church, or just residing in Chuka.
-Her popular prophecy was of a mountain that will sprout in Ndagani and many birds flocking from all over the world to land there.
-Understand Kanyua's life from birth, missionary work to her death bed and the origins of Chuka University.
+We are all familiar with Jerusha Kanyua's legacy, either during our orientation, from church, or while just residing in Chuka.
+Her popular prophecy was of a mountain that would sprout in Ndagani, and many birds would flock from all over the world to land there.
+Understand Kanyua's life from birth, missionary work to her deathbed bed and the origins of Chuka University.

-Born in early 1872 in Karaa village, Mwimbi, now the Maara constituency, Tharaka Nithi county, Jerusha Kanyua grew up immersed in the rich traditions of the Ameru people.
+The Dictionary of African Christian Biography states that Jerusha Kanyua was born in early 1872 in Karaa village, Mwimbi, now the Maara constituency in Tharaka Nithi county.
+Jerusha Kanyua grew up immersed in the rich traditions of the Ameru people.
 Without formal education, she embraced the rites of passage that shaped her into a resilient woman of her time.

 In 1894, she married Paul Njeru, fondly known as Paulo, and together they left Mwimbi to settle in Chuka, near what is now Chuka General Hospital, a move that marked the beginning of a remarkable chapter in their lives.